trln/trln-ingest/README.md

 ![Continuous Integration Status](https://github.com/trln/trln-ingest/workflows/CI/badge.svg)

-Setup is currently handled via Vagrant, but here's at least a partial list of what you'll need installed on the target system, other than Ruby, of course.
+Setup is currently handled via Vagrant or Docker Compose, but here's at least a partial list of what you'll need installed on the target system, other than Ruby, of course.

  * Postgres 9.5+ (for JSONB and "upsert" support) -- [Postgres yum repositories](https://yum.postgresql.org/repopackages.php) is a good place